 National Institute of Allergy and Infectious Diseases ("NIAID/HHS").
-In September 2013, NIAID/HHS contracted with us for the development of galidesivir as a treatment for Marburg, and subsequently, Ebola virus disease.
+In September 2013, NIAID/HHS contracted with us for the development of galidesivir as a treatment for Marburg, and subsequently, Yellow Fever and Ebola virus.
 NIAID/HHS, part of the National Institutes of Health, made an initial award of \$5.0 million to us.
-All options under this contract have been awarded and the total contract value is \$39.5 million.
-The goals of this contract, including amendments, are to file IND applications for i.v. and i.m. galidesivir for the treatment of Marburg virus disease and other hemorrhagic fever viruses, to study galidesivir as a treatment for Ebola virus disease and to conduct a Phase 1 human clinical trial.
+All options under this contract have been awarded and the total contract value is \$43.0 million.
+The goals of this contract, including amendments, are to file IND applications for i.v. and i.m. galidesivir for the treatment of Marburg virus disease and other hemorrhagic fever viruses, to study galidesivir as a treatment for Yellow Fever and Ebola virus disease and to conduct a Phase 1 human clinical trial.